 Novi saved one association 2,080 hours of time.
 Here's how they reinvested that time into their community.

-Adam Skolnik, the executive director for the the Maryland Multi-Housing Association, had an idea.
+Adam Skolnik, the executive director for the Maryland Multi-Housing Association, had an idea.
 His membership, comprised of apartment communities and those that serve them, needed qualified maintenance technicians.
-And people throughout the Baltimore area needed jobs that paid living wages.
+Alongside this need, residents of the Baltimore area required jobs that paid living wages.

 Problem solved, right?

 Well… Adam came up with this idea 10 years ago.

 Trapped in the same endless cycle of administrative to-dos and lengthy, manual processes, the MMHA team felt like they had no time or resources to spare for the things like the Service Training Academy, something they considered truly important, something that could literally change lives and make a difference in their community.

 They couldn't successfully launch a program without the necessary resources, and as a result, the Service Training Academy program was inevitably placed on the backburner.